jessuni/vite-multiple-spa/README.md

 })
 ```

-...where the keys of `input` should be the a path prefix that could determine which html file to serve.
+...where the keys of `input` should be the a route path prefix that could determine which html file to serve.